 The Faraway Cayes can offer some incredible opportunities at permit and bonefish, both on foot and from the boat.
 There are over 12 square miles of flats in the fishery, all offering prime habitat for flats species.
 These expansive flats are surrounded by coral walls that drop off into deep water.
 This access to deep water means fish regularly move onto the floats.
 Faraway Cayes bonefish are numerous and eager to jump onto a well-presented fly.
 These fish are larger than many other areas in Central America, averaging 3-6 pounds along with some larger fish pushing double digits.
 Although bonefish and permit are the main targets at Faraway, plenty of other species swim on the flats.
 Several types of jacks, snappers, large barracudas, lots of triggerfish, and even an occasional large tarpon will be spotted off the reef in deeper water.
 Permit run from small schoolie-sized fish on up to some very large ones, with plenty of sizes in between.

 Most of the bonefishing is done on foot, but when pursuing permit, anglers spend about half the time from the boat and half the time wading.
-Permit shots are a mix stalking tailing fish, casting to fish on spotted Eagle rays, and finding small to large schools of various sizes of fish.
-The bottom is a mix of hard sand, coral, and turtle grass so wading is not difficult but sturdy wading boots are must.
+Permit shots are a mix of stalking tailing fish, casting to fish on spotted Eagle rays, and finding small to large schools of various sizes of fish.
+The bottom is a mix of hard sand, coral, and turtle grass so wading is not difficult but sturdy wading boots are a must.